-Direct (external) radiation is measured with thermoluminescent dosimeters (TLDs).
-Two Panasonic UD-814 TLD badges are placed at each station.
-Each badge contains three phosphors composed of calcium sulfate crystals (with thulium impurity).
-The gamma dose at each station is based upon the average readings of the phosphors from the two badges.
-The badges for each station are placed in thin plastic bags for protection from moisture while in the field.
+In 2011, direct (external) radiation was measured with Landauer InLight optically stimulated luminescent (OSL) dosimeters which replaced the Panasonic thermoluminescent dosimeters (TLDs).
+The Panasonic system was retired at the end of 2010 due to the inability to keep the aging badge readers operating reliably.
+Similar to the TLD protocol of the past, two OSL badges are placed at each station.
+Each badge contains two elements composed of aluminum oxide crystals with carbon impurity.
+The gamma dose at each station is based upon the average readings of the elements from the two badges.
+The two badges for each station are placed in thin plastic bags for protection from moisture while in the field.
 The badges are nominally exposed for periods of a quarter of a year (91 days).
-An inspection is performed near mid-quarter to assure that all badges are on-station and to replace any missing or damaged badges.
+An inspection is performed near mid-quarter for offsite badges to assure that the badges are on-station and to replace any missing or damaged badges.